Burgersdorp: Dutch Language Monument

 A monument to Dutch, built in 1893 is located in the town.
 The monument depicts a woman pointing her finger at a book in her hands.
 This monument was declared a provincial heritage site in 1937.

 Although the main inscription on that monument refers to the Hollandse taal (Dutch language), it can be understood to mean Afrikaans, because the Hollandse taal in South Africa was only split since 1925.
 But the monument is officially recognised as a monument to Dutch.

 The monument was damaged during the Anglo-Boer War, and Lord Milner had it removed.
 It was replaced with a replica in 1907.
 The original was later discovered in King William's Town in 1939, and moved back to stand next to the replica in Burgersdorp.

-Some sources claim that Lord Milner had removed the original monument not because it was damaged, but because he was opposed to Dutch (and Afrikaans), and that the replica was built not by government but by a group of Afrikaners.
+Some sources claim Lord Milner had removed the original monument not because it was damaged, but because he was opposed to Dutch (and Afrikaans), and that the replica was built not by government but by a group of Afrikaners.